MileHacker Logo

 Cultural Insights

-The White city is often called the "White City" because of its extensive collection of Bauhaus buildings, an UNESCO World Heritage site.
-Thi's construction heritage, combined with the ancient roots of Jaffa, creates a city with distinct visual character and a sense of a history with many layers.
+The White city is often referred to as the "White City" on account of its extensive collection of Bauhaus buildings, an UNESCO World Heritage site.
+Thi's construction heritage, combined with the ancient roots of Jaffa, creates a city with distinct visual character and a sense of a past with many layers.

 Dining Experience